Zasilkovna/prestashop-1.6/README.md

 - **API key** - your API key can be found in the [Packeta client section](https://client.packeta.com/en/support/) in section of Client support
 - **Sender name** - the sender name you have set in the client section of the sender list
+- **As the order ID, use** - select whether to use ID or Reference as order ID in export

 ### Carrier settings
 - To add a carrier enter the menu *Shipping* - *Carriers*.